jying129/bess-pjm-energy-regulation-optimization/README.md

   - Issued every **2 seconds**
   - Roughly energy-neutral *on average*, but **not within each hour**

-This project focuses on **RegD**, which presents unique challenges for batteries.
+This project focuses on **RegD**.
 Although RegD is designed to be energy-neutral over long periods, **actual deployment within an hour is uncertain**.

 This uncertainty affects the battery’s **state of charge (SOC)** and can cause:
 - infeasible SOC trajectories,
 - unexpected saturation at SOC bounds,